mohammednabeel123/Myfrontendsite-FULL-IOT-DEV/README.md

 # Myfrontendsite-FULL-IOT-DEV
-This repo is used to document all my IOT journey
+This repo is where I document all my IOT journey